Free Incorporation when you bundle with Accounting

 Whether you’re building your first business or expanding into new markets, Sleek becomes your backend compliance team.
 So you don’t need to interpret forms, call ACRA, or worry if you’ve missed something.

-This guide is based on publicly available regulations from ACRA, IRAS, CPF Board, and MOM as of [June 2025].
+This guide is based on publicly available regulations from ACRA, IRAS, CPF Board, and MOM as of [26 Feb 2026].
+Penalty amounts and enforcement practices are subject to change.
 For personalised advice or the latest updates, consult the relevant authority or Sleek’s compliance team.

 Sleek is the preferred partner of entrepreneurs